 Welcome to the Department of Pathology at Brigham and Women’s Hospital.
 Our mission is to provide exceptional diagnostic care for our patients, educate the future leaders of pathology, conduct cutting-edge research, and improve the health of individuals around the globe, while also promoting diversity, equity, and inclusion within our department and beyond.
 Critical to achieving these goals are our world-renowned faculty, our highly talented trainees, and our expert and dedicated staff.

 Equally important is our passion for teaching and education.
 For decades, we have endeavored to train the next generation of pathology leaders across the realms of diagnostics, clinical innovation, and research.
 To enable this, we take a flexible approach that allows trainees to pursue their areas of interest freely within the constraints of the core curriculum, always under the close mentorship of faculty.
+We are also combining our residency programs in Anatomic and Clinical Pathology as well as some fellowships with those of the Massachusetts General Hospital, which will lead to the largest training programs in the country—with truly unparalleled opportunities for our trainees.
 Education occurs in multiple formats, including numerous didactic conferences taught by our outstanding faculty, and there is also ample opportunity for trainees to themselves teach, particularly within courses at Harvard Medical School, where our faculty have important leadership roles in medical education.

-As Interim Chair of the Department of Pathology, I am proud of the quality and depth of our services and our talented faculty and trainees, and I invite you to explore the many facets of our department further.
+As Chair and Deputy Chair of the Department of Pathology, we are proud of the quality and depth of our services and our talented faculty and trainees, and encourage you to explore the many facets of our department further.

 Deputy Chair of Pathology, BWH

 Ramzi S. Cotran Professor of Pathology, HMS

 Chair of Pathology, BWH

 Benjamin Castleman Professor of Pathology, HMS